avic7/Ontario-Corn-Nitrogen-Calculator-/README.md

 # Ontario Corn Nitrogen Calculator Modernization

 ## Overview
 This project modernizes the existing Ontario Corn Nitrogen Calculator Tool by building an **interactive R Shiny app and also a dashboard**.
-It provides Ontario farmers, advisors, and researchers with user-friendly access to a **historical database of nitrogen fertilization trials** in corn, helping drive **data-informed decisions** on nitrogen application.
+It provides Ontario farmers, advisors, and researchers an opportunity to make nitrogen recommendations smarter, more interactive and data driven.

-The dashboard visualizes nitrogen response trends and calculates the **Most Economical Rate of Nitrogen (MERN)** based on updated non-linear regression models and research data.

 ## Features